fuelviews/laravel-sitemap/README.md

 ];
 ```

+## Usage

-You can also add your models directly by implementing the \Spatie\Sitemap\Contracts\Sitemapable interface.
+You can also add your models directly by implementing the Spatie\Sitemap\Contracts\Sitemapable interface.
 You also need to define your post_model in the fv-sitemap.php config file.
 ```php
 namespace App\Models;